 What is needed today is a realization that the word “church” can take on many forms of meaning in today’s world.
 All it takes to constitute a church is “where two or three are gathered in my name.”
-This means the church can be anywhere at any time – in your home, your workplace, or the local pub.
+This means the church can be anywhere at any time – at your home, your workplace, or the local pub.
 We have to stop thinking institution and start thinking relationships.
-When we think of the church as relationship gathered around Jesus we have a place to begin dialogue on how to grow the church.
+When we think of the church as relationship gathered around Jesus, we have a place to begin dialogue on how to grow the church.
 You grow it through relationships that are focused around what it means to be like Christ.
-When we think of church that way we eliminate all the numbers game and excuses not to go out into the community and share our faith.
+When we think of church that way we eliminate the numbers game and excuses not to go out into the community and share our faith.

-Because we (21st Century Strategies work with churches we have to be flexible in our understanding of the meaning of the word.
+Because we (21st Century Strategies) work with churches, we have to be flexible in our understanding of the meaning of the word.
 We can work with any form of church- as long as it is based on a relationship with Jesus.
-If it’s not we wont work with that church.
+If it’s not, we won’t work with that church.

 I’ve been a leader in the church growth movement since the mid 1980’s when someone gave me a copy of McGavran’s book Understanding Church Growth.
 Then I read Bridges of God.
 Anyone who has read one of these books knows that it’s not about numbers, but fulfilling the Kingdom.
-What I’ve discovered is that most people who rail against the Church Growth Movement have never read mcGavran.
+What I’ve discovered is that most people who rail against the church growth movement have never read McGavran.
 That’s a shame; it might help their church grow and that would mean the Kingdom should have grown also.

 Question: What have you learned from watching the church growth movement expand?
 Share your thoughts in the Comments section below.